-Certain new accounting standards and interpretations have been published that are not mandatory for the June 30, 2011 reporting period:
+Certain new accounting standards and interpretations have been published that are not mandatory for the September 30, 2011 reporting period:

-- IFRS 9, Financial Instruments, addresses classification and measurement of financial instruments and replaces the multiple category and measurement models in IAS 39, Financial Instruments Recognition and Measurement, for debt instruments with a new mixed measurement model having only two categories: amortized cost and fair value through profit or loss.
-IFRS 9 also replaces the models for measuring equity instruments, and such instruments are either recognized at fair value through profit or loss or at fair value through other comprehensive income (loss).
-IFRS 9 is required to be applied for accounting periods beginning on or after January 1, 2013, with earlier adoption permitted.
+- On January 1, 2012, Abacus will be required to adopt IFRS 7, Financial Instruments: Disclosures, which involves increases in disclosure with regard to the transfer of financial assets, especially in cases where there is a disproportionate amount of transfer transactions that take place around the end of a reporting period.
+The Company has not yet assessed the impact of the standard - On January 1, 2013, Abacus will be required to adopt IFRS 9, Financial Instruments, which addresses classification and measurement of financial instruments and replaces the multiple category and measurement models in IAS 39, Financial Instruments Recognition and Measurement, for debt instruments with a new mixed measurement model having only two categories: amortized cost and fair value through profit or loss.
+IFRS 9 also replaces the models for measuring equity instruments, and such instruments are either recognized at fair value through profit or loss or at fair value through other comprehensive income.
 The Company has not yet assessed the impact of the standard or determined whether it will adopt the standard. - On January 1, 2013, Abacus will be required to adopt IFRS 11, Joint Arrangements, which applies to accounting for interests in joint arrangements where there is joint control.
 The Company has not yet assessed the impact of the standard or determined whether it will adopt the standard early. - On January 1, 2013, Abacus will be required to adopt IFRS 12, Disclosure of Interest in Other Entities, which includes disclosure requirements about subsidiaries, joint ventures, and associates, as well as unconsolidated structured entities and replaces existing disclosure requirements.
 The Company has not yet assessed the impact of the standard or determined whether it will adopt the standard early. - On January 1, 2013, Abacus will be required to adopt IFRS 13, Fair Value Measurement.
 Upon adoption, the Company will provide a single framework for measuring fair value while requiring enhanced disclosures when fair value is applied.
 IFRS 13 is required to be applied for accounting periods beginning on or after January 1, 2013, with earlier adoption permitted.
 The Company has not yet assessed the impact of the standard or determined whether it will adopt the standard early. - On January 1, 2013, Abacus will be required to adopt IAS 28 (2011), Investments in Associates and Joint Ventures.
 As a consequence of the issue of IFRS 10, IFRS 11 and IFRS 12, IAS 28 has been amended and will further provide the accounting guidance for investments in associates and will set out the requirements for the application of the equity method when accounting for investments in associates and joint ventures.
 This standard will be applied by the Company when there is joint control, or significant influence over an investee.
 The Company has not yet assessed the impact of the standard or determined whether it will adopt the standard early.